 Castilla-La Mancha not only has Spain’s lowest population density, but sees fewer tourists than any region outside Navarra.
 Located on a windswept fertile plateau, the landscape is richly patterned, with undulating plains of rich henna-coloured earth, neatly striped and stippled with olive groves and grape vines, stretching to a horizon you never seem to reach.
 This is the land where Cervantes set the fictional journeys of Don Quijote with quixotic reminders everywhere; from the solitary windmills to the abundant (mostly ruined) castles.

-The area’s best-known city is glorious Toledo, an open-air museum of medieval buildings and cultural sights.
-Cuenca is another wondrous place, seemingly about to topple off its eagle-eyrie perch high above a gorge.
-There are quiet mountainous stretches here as well, including the Sierra de Alcaraz and the Serranía de Cuenca.
+The area’s best known city is glorious Toledo, Spain’s spiritual capital, while Cuenca is another wondrous place, seemingly about to topple off its eagle’s-eyrie perch high above a gorge.